 There’s no handbook for how to share money.
 And yet, millions of couples decide to take the plunge and open joint bank accounts or split their bills.
 There’s no one way to combine finances and you know what?
 That’s more than okay.
 Each partnership has different goals, money sharing styles, and ever-evolving families.
 That’s what makes each couple’s financial path unique.

-These three couples, all with different approaches to shared finance, road-tested Zeta Joint Cards and told us how they see it helping them get to where they want to be in life.
+These three couples, all with different approaches to shared finance, road-tested Zeta Joint Accounts and told us how they see it helping them get to where they want to be in life.

 After being together for a little over three years and becoming domestic partners, we decided that sending bill/rent money back and forth and tracking things like dinner dates was too cumbersome and didn't make sense for us.
 Merging our finances really helped give us a clearer picture of where we're at, and helps us to plan for future goals like a home purchase.

 The largest issue was the initial transition from personal spending of 'my money' to the shared idea of 'our money.'
 It's something I think all couples would go through when tracking finances together, but I think it opens up a lot of productive conversations.
 Discussing finances together brought about a useful plan to tackle things like student loan debt together, and work towards a stronger sense of financial independence for us both.

 We’ll be using Zeta Joint Cards for our primary bank so we don't have to rely on transfers back and forth, which can cause difficulty tracking finances overall.
 We're super excited to use Zeta to track our collective bills, provide us insights into our finances, and serve as a tool for us to lean on to keep each other's spending to stay on top of our future goals.